These are the members of our team:

 Hermann Fricke-Comellas (PT, MSc) is a physiotherapist currently pursuing his Doctorate studies in Health Sciences.
 He completed his undergraduate studies and Master’s degree in Physiology and Neuroscience at the University of Seville (2016 – 2021).
 In his last studying years, he collaborated on projects with the Department of Physiotherapy thanks to a scholarship from the Ministry.
 After a period working in Switzerland as a physiotherapist in the clinical practice, he began his doctoral studies in 2023 with a predoctoral contract (PIF) thanks to a scholarship from the VII Own Research and Transfer Plan of the University of Seville.
 His main research interest lies in the effect that both exercise and mindfulness practices, as well as altered states of consciousness, have on chronic pathology.
 The thesis studies specifically focus on the effectiveness of mindful exercise in reducing fatigue and other symptoms present in dysautonomia, as well as the possible regulatory effect on the balance between the two branches of the autonomic nervous system.
 In his case, scientific interest is fueled by a personal interest in the functioning of his own mind and the relationship between mind and reality.
 He enjoys exploring the various possibilities that the world offers, both physically and mentally.

-Cristina García-Muñoz (PhD, PT) is a Professor of Physiotherapy in the Department of Nursing and Physiotherapy of the University of Cadiz, Cadiz, Spain.
+Cristina García-Muñoz (PhD, PT) is a Professor of Physiotherapy in the Loyola University of Andalucia, Spain.
 In her educational and research career she has also worked at the University of Seville, while in her clinical career she had experience in geriatric and neurologic physiotherapy.
 She is part of the Uncertainty, Mindfulness, Self, and Spirituality (UMSS) group (SICA ID: CTS-1110).
 Her research focuses on the generation and translation of knowledge that informs self-management, motivation, adherence, new technologies and symptoms-improvements target to chronic conditions.
 Her hobbies are new technologies (mainly virtual reality systems), and she is really interested in how these systems could help in healthcare problems and the stakeholders.

 Marta Isabel Infante Cano